Mastering Brand Strategy: "We will NEVER do that!" Defining Your Core Identity

 Defining Your Core Identity: Understanding Who You Are and Who You’re Not

-A clear brand identity is essential in any market, but it helps even more when entering Japan’s culturally unique market, where discerning customers value consistency and authenticity.
-Here’s a detailed look at how to define your core identity effectively:
+A clear brand identity is essential in any market, but it is particularly beneficial when entering Japan’s culturally unique market, where discerning customers value consistency and authenticity.
+Here’s a quick and dirty look at how to define your core identity effectively.

 Crafting a Mission Statement